 Any information we collect in this manner will only be used by Transport Scotland to consider objections to the draft Orders.
 Transport Scotland and their consultants, AMJV will contact objectors with a view to resolving their objection if possible.
-Your information will not be shared with any partners for marketing purposes.
+Your information will not be shared with any partners for marketing which you have not agreed to.

-For more information on how we process personal information please visit:
+For more information on how we process personal information please visit: transport.gov.scot/privacy-policy

-transport.gov.scot/privacy-policy